 In addition, it will be possible to enhance our spells during the adventure up to a maximum of 10 levels, further increasing the possible character optimization scenarios.

-During our adventure we will be able to create one-color or two-color decks consisting of up to 12 cards by inserting those that are most aligned with our style of play.
-Of these 12 cards only 4 will be available in play and this corresponds to our initial hand.
-Each time we cast a spell from our hand it will be replaced randomly with a new spell chosen from the deck in order to vary the gameplay and which can also be used to create combos if we strategically place cards in our deck that share a game mechanic such as if we put all cards that interact with our Goblins increasing their effectiveness in combat or increasing the power of subsequent spells.
+During our adventure, we will be able to create one-colour or two-colour decks consisting of up to 12 cards by inserting those that are most aligned with our style of play.
+Of these 12 cards, only 4 will be available in play and this corresponds to our initial hand.
+Each time we cast a spell from our hand it will be replaced randomly with a new spell chosen from the deck to vary the gameplay and which can also be used to create combos if we strategically place cards in our deck that share a game mechanic such as if we put all cards that interact with our Goblins increasing their effectiveness in combat or increasing the power of subsequent spells.

-The spells will be divided into three different categories, in fact we will have the Summon for the Creatures, the Sorcery with devastating single effects and the Enchantments that can provide upgrades for a certain period of time.
+The spells will be divided into three different categories we will have the Summon for the Creatures, the Sorcery with devastating single effects and the Enchantments that can provide upgrades for a certain time.

 Finding the best mix between these three elements is the key to making your character invincible.